 After a little mishap, my friend George who was accompanying me woke me up when we arrived at the train station but as I packed up my bag as I took some of the belongings out, the train started to move.
 George jumped out of the moving train but the conductor air locked the door so I couldn’t, so I accidentally went to Dusseldorf and had to take the train back.
 After finding George, we cologne before picking up our rental car.

-Here is Cologne Dom, a monolithic building had detail in every crevice.
-Really amazing this was made in the 18th Century and they had redo the windows because they were blown our due to WWII.
+Here is Cologne Dom, a monolithic building had detailed in every crevice.
+Really amazing this was made in the 18th Century and they had to redo the windows because they were blown our due to WWII.

-The river Rhine, it had a strong current on the day we were there and it divided Cologne in North and South partitions.
+The river Rhine had a strong current on the day we were there and it divided Cologne into North and South partitions.

-Also the hot chocolate was amazing, I think myself as a sort of Hot Cocoa connoisseur and this is my far the best I have tasted.
+Also, the hot chocolate was amazing, I think myself as a sort of Hot Cocoa connoisseur and this is by far the best I have tasted.

 Legally doing 182km/h the whole way there, got to love the autobahn.

-So the first day I was there, I was trying to get acquainted with the atmosphere and what a atmosphere it was.
-Imagine going outside and hearing your favourite songs playing from very loud speakers, this is what is was like for me except for me it was very loud engines and exhausts…and you could literally here it everywhere you went in the town.
-This racetrack actually spans 3 towns, thus is the largest in the world at 20.2 KM.
+So the first day I was there, I was trying to get acquainted with the atmosphere and what an atmosphere it was.
+Imagine going outside and hearing your favourite songs playing from very loudspeakers, this is what it was like for me except for me it was very loud engines and exhausts…and you could literally hear it everywhere you went in the town.
+This racetrack actually spans 3 towns, this is the largest in the world at 20.2 KM.